brevzin/cpp_proposals/4380_token_sequence_injection/token-sequence-injection.md

 ```
 :::

 The tokens injected by `inject_erasing_ctor` are just fixed tokens — there is no interpolation here.
 Why can't we write that code directly?
 The problem is that name lookup for `vtable_for` during initial template parsing would fail, because `vtable_for` is only injected by `inject_vtable_for(^^Iface)`, which won't be run until instantiation.
 The compiler doesn't know that it's going to inject that name yet, so we need to _defer_ this lookup too.
 Hence, injecting pure, fixed tokens.

+There are two ways that we can avoid this issue:

-One way to avoid this would be able to somehow declare that the first `consteval` block is introducing the name `vtable_for` _and_ that that name represents a variable template.
-Another way would be to allow us to forward-declare that variable template.
+1. Somehow declare that the first `consteval` block is introducing the name `vtable_for` _and_ that that name represents a variable template.
+That would allow the parse of `vtable_for<` to properly both find the name and treat the `<` as the beginning of a template argument list.
+2. Allow us to forward-declare that variable template.

 For now, we simply note this problem.

 ## Push-Based Customization I (Formatting)